“If I could make Canadians understand how important and how good their culture is, I could die happy.”

-But after a few school productions, Jill soon discovered where she was meant to make her mark.
+But after a few school productions, she soon discovered where she was meant to make her mark.
 “Being onstage was always less interesting to me than being offstage—watching what was going on and figuring out what the problems were and fixing things or making things better,” she says.
 “I was never able to really stand inside the play; I always wanted to be outside of it.”

 Jill was also far too driven to let others call the shots.
 When she saw that many of her fellow St. Kevin’s High School students didn’t get around to reading the mandatory Grade 11 play The Still Hearth (which she appeared in for the school production opposite a striking Grade 12 lead actor named Alan Doyle), she decided to direct the show herself to widen its appeal.
-Fresh out of high school in 1988, Jill made that play her first as producer.
+Fresh out of high school in 1988, she made that play her first as producer.

 Among the show’s many collaborators was future Great Big Sea musician Bob Hallett, who provided musical accompaniment with his fiddle.
 Nearly 30 years later, he’s working with Jill again, most recently as musical director for As You Like It.
-“It’s funny,” says Jill, “there you are doing this little tiny play in a 70-seat theatre in St. John’s, and the next you thing you know, you’re working together in Stratford.”
+“It’s funny,” she says, “there you are doing this little tiny play in a 70-seat theatre in St. John’s, and the next you thing you know, you’re working together in Stratford.”